brtrdkeller/digitalinclusion/content/interviews/digital-accessibility/stacey-zevenbergen-2024-02-15.md

 Brussels office on Social Inclusion

- 1. Social work : Capacity, digital compoennt
+ 1. Social work : Capacity, digital component
- 2. Social protection System
+ 2. Social Protection System
  3. Culture Activities

-Social worker open a case, Question about life => risk, with an action plan.
+Social workers open a case, Question about life => risk, with an action plan.
 Follower digitals with survey CTO

 Je ne peux pas avoir la main sur Survey CTO, et ce n'est pas adapté

-Wolrd Bank Digital case, Tunisia :
+**World Bank Digital case (Tunisia) :**

-  1. Social worker to find services, map Need to be accessible.
+  1. Social worker to find services, map need to be accessible.
 Portail.
 I have to check for actual needs.
-  2. Social registry, ainfo manager system.
+  2. Social registry, info manager system.
 Link social security number with other service.
 HI don't work on it.

-Unicef (Madagascar + Sierra Leone) :
+**Unicef (Madagascar + Sierra Leone) :**

- 1. Tablet to put information for district leel and national level.
+ 1. Tablet to put information for district level and national level.
 (National Working Group)

 => more and more in different countries.